jpace/glark/README.md

     `list`: binary files that contain lists of files (such as tar, tar.gz, zip and jar files) are searched such that the _file names_ are searched against.

-    `read`: the full contents of binary files will be searched.
+    `read`: the decompressed full contents of binary files will be searched.
     This supports tar, jar, zip, tar.gz, tgz and gz files.
 Only one level of compression/archiving is handled; thus compressed files within other compressed files are not searched.